nicholaswilde/recipes/docs/desserts/gordon-ramsay's-chocolate-soufflé.md

 ### Step 3

-Put egg yolk and whole egg into a bowl, stir, then beat in half of the all-purpose flour mixture to give a smooth paste.
+Put egg yolk and whole egg into a bowl, stir, then beat in half of the flour mixture to give a smooth paste.
 Tip in the rest of the flour mixture and mix well.

 ### Step 4